Congenital Atrichia With Papular Lesions Resulting From Novel Mutations in Human Hairless Gene in Four Consanguineous Families

 TLDR Mutations in the hairless gene cause a rare form of permanent hair loss.

 The study investigated congenital atrichia with papular lesions (APL), a rare form of irreversible alopecia, in four consanguineous families.
-It identified the human hairless (HR) gene on chromosome 8p21.1 as the locus associated with APL.
-DNA sequence analysis revealed three novel mutations in the HR gene: two nonsense mutations (p.Cys690X, p.Arg819X) and one missense mutation (p.Pro1157Arg).
-These findings contributed to understanding the genetic basis of APL, highlighting the role of HR gene mutations in this condition.
+APL is characterized by hair loss shortly after birth and the development of keratin-filled cysts on the body, following an autosomal recessive inheritance pattern.
+The research identified that all four families had mutations in the human hairless (HR) gene located on chromosome 8p21.1.
+Specifically, three novel mutations were discovered: two nonsense mutations (p.Cys690X, p.Arg819X) and one missense mutation (p.Pro1157Arg).
+These findings contributed to the understanding of the genetic basis of APL.

 Discuss this study in the Community →